-The elgg/spinner module can be used to create an Ajax loading indicator fixed to the top of the window.

-Note: The elgg/Ajax module uses the spinner by default.
+The elgg/spinner module can be used to create an loading indicator fixed to the top of the window.
+This can be used to give users feedback that the system is performing a longer running task.
+Using ajax features from elgg/Ajax will do this by default.
+You can also use it in your own code.